|

 Swedish, Lutheran, Baptist, Methodist, Presbyterian,

 Catholic and German Lutheran.
+The real

 development of El Campo did not begin until the